orefalo/sveltekit-stripe/README.md

 First you need to have an account on [Stripe](https://stripe.com/).

-- Clone or fork the project
+- Clone or fork this project
   `git clone https://github.com/srmullen/sveltekit-stripe.git`

 - Install the dependencies
   `cd sveltekit-stripe && npm install`

-- Rename `.env.example` to `.env` and update with your Stripe public and private api keys.
-You can get them from the Stripe dashboard.
+- Rename `.env.example` to `.env` and update it with your Stripe public and private api keys and hook.
+You can get them from the [Stripe dashboard](https://dashboard.stripe.com/login).

 - Create products and prices on Stripe, using the script provided by this repo.
   `npm run stripe:init`
-  This script creates the Stripe entities needed for a subscription billing model and writes them to a json file that will be loaded by a SvelteKit endpoint.
+  This script creates the Stripe structures needed for a subscription billing model and writes them to a json file that will be loaded by a SvelteKit endpoint.
 You can also create the entites needed by using the Stripe dashboard, [following this section of the guide](https://stripe.com/docs/billing/subscriptions/checkout#create-business-model).

 - Start up the development server
   `npm run dev`